- Feeling concerned? You’re not alone!

 - Ask for updates.
 Ask any carers to let you know if they have noticed symptoms or your child had to use the blue reliever inhaler.

 - Make sure your child isn’t around smokers.
 Explain to anyone looking after your child that cigarette smoke is a serious asthma trigger.
-Smoking around your child will make their asthma worse, and cigarette smoke can even cause an asthma attack.
+Smoking around your child will make their asthma worse, and could cause an asthma attack.

 For example, you could say: